GZUsys/FPGA-PS2A/README.md

 # FPGA-PS2A
-FPGA accelerator for sDTW for DNA sequencing
+This is an FPGA accelerator for sDTW in DNA sequencing.
+The manuscript has been submitted to DAC'26.